johnpaulada/awesome-learning-collections/README.md

 * [List.community](https://list.community/) - *List.community is an easy way to
 browse curated lists on GitHub.*
 * [Public APIs](https://github.com/toddmotto/public-apis) - *A collective list of public JSON APIs for use in web development.*
+* [Best websites a programmer should visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - *Some useful websites for programmers.*

 ## Game Development
 * [Game Programming Patterns](http://gameprogrammingpatterns.com/) - A collection of game programming patterns.